-This First Period house stayed in the Lord family for generations.
 The lot was granted to Robert Lord who arrived as one of the first European settlers of Ipswich in 1634 and served as town clerk until his death in 1683.
-The property was transferred to Robert Roberts and then to Thomas Lord, a cordwainer (shoe maker) who built the early section of this house in 1658.
-This house remained in the Lord family until the 1860’s.
+The property was transferred to Robert Roberts and then to Thomas Lord (1633-1713), a cordwainer (shoe maker).
+Tradition is that he built all or part of this house in 1658, but it was more likely constructed around the turn of the century.
+This First Period house stayed in the Lord family until the 1860’s.

 The Ipswich Historical Commission provides the following information at the MACRIS site.

-“This lot was first granted to Robert Lord, but by 1658 Robert Roberts was in possession, as he sold the land with a house to Thomas Lord, a shoemaker (2:9).
-The main frame of the present house may correspond to that early dwelling.
-This oaken frame with simple chamfers encloses a two-room over-two-room house; the leanto is framed in pine, suggesting a later addition.
-A restoration of the house, beginning in 1949, has exposed the early frame and opened the fireplaces.
+“This lot was first granted to Robert Lord (c1602-1683), but by 1658 Robert Roberts (1617-1663) was in possession, when he sold the land with a house to Thomas Lord, a shoemaker (2:9).
+The main frame of the present house may correspond to that early dwelling (*unsubstantiated).
+This oaken frame with simple chamfers encloses a two-room over-two-room house; the lean-to is framed in pine, suggesting a later addition.
+A restoration of the house, beginning in 1949, exposed the early frame and opened the fireplaces.
 The original fireplaces with carved backs, made of bricks laid up with mud and clamshells, were found and restored.
 In the west chamber, the fireplace had never been reduced in size.”

 Bev Wanlin added: